Veterans Today: Reception

 According to British journalist Oliver Kamm, Veterans Today "promotes conspiracy theories, including Holocaust denial".
 James Kirchick, writing in Time magazine, calls Veterans Today a "virulently anti-Semitic website".

 The Times of Israel describes it as "a clearinghouse of anti-Semitic conspiracy theories".
 According to The Jerusalem Post, the website has published "articles defending Hitler, and promotes Ku Klux Klan leader David Duke and the anti-semitic musician Gilad Atzmon".
 Michael C. Moynihan, writing for The Daily Beast, has described it as a "Holocaust denial outfit".
-Veterans Today has said The Holocaust either did not occur or has been greatly inflated alleging it has been invented by the Jews to manipulate non-Jews.
+Veterans Today has said the Holocaust either did not occur or has been greatly inflated alleging it has been invented by the Jews to manipulate non-Jews.
 The Forward describes Veterans Today as "a hub for anti-Israel conspiracy theories."
 Vice magazine called it "conspiracy-oriented".

+The Southern Poverty Law Center (SPLC) is highly critical of the website, stating that "the anti-Israel bent on VT can slide pretty quickly into overt anti-Semitism."